What to do in case of errors?#

 }

-When an error occurs after the validation phase and not related to UDM, the error response content has a different format:
+When an error occurs after the validation phase and isn’t related to UDM, the error response content has a different format, as shown in Listing 3.

 {